stevedonovan/llib/readme.md

 They are declared as if they were seqs (pointers to arrays) and there's a way to iterate over typed values.

+Generally I've found that sequences are easier to use (and much more efficient to iterate over) unless there are many insertions in the middle.

 ## Maps

 Maps may have two kinds of keys; integer/pointer, and strings.
 Like string lists,